 A compact eatery steps away from crowded Senado Square, Larry’s Place attracts its guests with healthy food choices, reasonable prices, and Larry’s charisma.
 The owner often spends time at his business and is always happy to give more details on what’s on the menu or what’s cool in town.

-Among their fresh salads, yummy sandwiches, and burgers, do not miss out on the home-made tacos with their signature pulled pork filling.
+Among their fresh salads, yummy sandwiches, and burgers, do not miss out on the homemade tacos with their signature pulled pork filling.
 At Larry’s, they wrap tacos in a grilled soft shell tortilla and serve it with fresh salad–lettuce and cherry tomatoes sprinkled with sea salt and black pepper.
 To make pork tender and juicy, they marinate it for hours before cooking.

 OTT – Old Taipa Tavern

 The vital gravity center for expats and locals, OTT is a bar in Taipa Village known for the welcoming service where they call patrons by their names and remember what drinks they usually order.
 Although Macau locals know it primarily as a bar, it includes “tavern” in its name for a reason.
 Here, they offer home-style dishes and gastropub classics such as burgers, pasta, and small bites like spring rolls and onion rings.
-In a nutshell, there is nothing pretentious, but the flavors are in place.
+In a nutshell, there is nothing pretentious here, but the flavors are in place.

 OTT’s Mexican selection is humble–there are nachos, vegetarian quesadilla, and tacos–but worthy of trying out, especially to pair your chilled Corona with.
-With your choice of filling, white fish, chicken or vegetables, generously topped with cheese, hard-shell tacos are a real treat.
+With your choice of filling, white fish, chicken, or vegetables, generously topped with cheese, hard-shell tacos are a real treat!

 The Blissful Carrot*

-If you don’t eat animal-based protein, it doesn’t mean you can’t have anything Mexican.
+If you don’t eat animal-based protein, that doesn’t mean you can’t have anything Mexican.
 A pioneer of conscious choices and an expert on plant-based food, The Blissful Carrot has you covered!
 Among their diverse and vibrant menu, you will find several recipes inspired by traditional Mexican dishes but made without meat.
 That includes Mexican grilled cheese with beans and veggies, breakfast burrito, Mexican fiesta salad, and quesadilla.

-Besides, they offer all-day breakfast, which is a dream for those of us who crave egg-courses at a random time of the day.
+Besides, they offer an all-day breakfast, which is a dream for those of us who crave egg courses at a random time of the day.
 A breakfast burrito for dinner?
 Give us two!
 Packed with vegetables, this dish is filling and so satisfying.
-Scrambled eggs with avo, zucchini, black beans, asparagus, eggplant are wrapped in a home-made tortilla.
+Scrambled eggs with avo, zucchini, black beans, asparagus, eggplant are wrapped in a homemade tortilla.
 Instead of French fries, there are healthier purple sweet potato fries cooked in an air fryer to avoid them being too oily.
 That spicy salsa they make in-house adds some spiciness and freshness to the burrito with a healthy bonus of a serving of fresh fruit.

 Another outstanding item inspired by Latin flavors is the Mexican fiesta salad.
 The mix of quinoa, black beans, avocado, fresh crispy lettuce, organic cherry tomatoes, pumpkin seeds, grilled corn, onion, and crumbles of feta is perfectly seasoned and dressed with spicy chipotle sauce.
-The portion is large, so it is suitable for a substantial lunch, especially when paired with their in-house made Blissful Bombooch kombucha.
+The portion is large, so it is suitable for a substantial lunch, especially when paired with their in-house-made Blissful Bombooch kombucha.
 Healthy and so tasty!

-This was originally written by Joana San Jose in December 2016 and updated by Ksenia Kuzmina in August 2020.
+This article was originally written by Joana San Jose in December 2016 and updated by Ksenia Kuzmina in August 2020.

-Photo credits: Ksenia Kuzmina.
+Photo credits: Ksenia Kuzmina